Green Thumb Gardening – Vegetable Series

 The Green Thumb Gardening vegetable series will help you to keep your kitchen garden thriving!
 The series covers many aspects of vegetable gardening for a robust background in vegetable production.
 UW-Madison Extension educators and UW specialists will provide in-depth, practical information for the novice to the experienced gardener.
 Classes are recorded (except Vegetable Diseases) and handouts are provided for your further review after each session.

-This class will get you ready for vegetable gardening, stressing organic techniques with strategies and tips for advanced as well as newer gardeners.
-The class covers aspects of planning (such as location and soil testing), crop selection, creating in-ground and raised beds, timing of crops, crop spacing and succession crops, building productive soils, and more.
-You will leave with at least four electronic handouts full of great information.
+This class will provide strategies and tips for advanced organic gardeners, as well as well as newer gardeners.
+We will talk about timing of crops, spacing, building productive soils, using cover crops, and more.
+You will leave with at least four electronic copies of handouts full of great information.

 We will cover cultural techniques for growing various popular vegetables and will briefly discuss some specialized gardening techniques such as square foot, straw bale, and lasagna gardening.